Product: Ultrax Labs Hair Surge | Caffeine Hair Loss Hair Growth Stimulating Shampoo

 One small handful of Ultrax shampoo contains less caffeine than a cup of coffee.
 That said, the other ingredients in Ultrax help facilitate absorption of the caffeine.

 - Ketoconazole.
 It should be no shock that many different types of fungi live in our scalp skin.
 Most of the time, they’re helpful – the “good guys”.
 However, hairsprays and other types of aggressive hair care products (like mouse and perms and straightening) can help bad types of funguses to grow.
 If the cause of your hair loss is fungal overgrowth, ketoconazole can help.
 Ketoconazole has been in use in hair loss products since 1977.
-When researchers discovered that funguses were a cause of hair loss in the 1990s, manufacturers started adding ketoconazole to hair loss prevention shampoos for improved results.
+When researchers discovered that fungi were a cause of hair loss in the 1990s, manufacturers started adding ketoconazole to hair loss prevention shampoos for improved results.